 But to capitalise on those fundamentals several things need to go right.
 In particular, households need to find their appetite to spend again, business needs to develop some risk appetite and policy makers need to get the settings right.
-The 2021-22 Budget is a step in the right direction.
 Economies elsewhere face similar challenges.
 And a positive Australian economic story also requires an improved global backdrop.

-The insurance sector has an important role in assisting the recovery and supporting economic momentum over the medium term.
+The insurance sector also has an important role in assisting the recovery and supporting economic momentum over the medium term.
 Maximising that assistance and support requires dealing with the issues raised in this Report.